ceos-org/ceos-ard-cli/README.md

 Run `pip install ceos-ard-cli` in the CLI to install the tool.

+#### Manual

+You will need to have **Python 3.9** or any later version installed.

+For the `generate` and `generate-all` commands you also need the following software installed:

+- [pandoc](https://pandoc.org/) v3.6.2 (for Word + HTML generation)
+- [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) [v0.3.18.1a](https://github.com/lierdakil/pandoc-crossref/releases/tag/v0.3.18.1a) or later (for table/image/section references)

+Run `pip install ceos-ard-cli` in the CLI to install the tool.

-Afterwards, we also need to install a browser for PDF rendering: `playwright install chromium --with-deps`
+We also need to install a browser for PDF rendering:
+`playwright install chromium --with-deps`

 ### Execute a command